 Are Chicken Bones Dangerous?

-Unfortunately, chicken bones can be dangerous to dogs.
+Unfortunately, chicken bones are no different from other types of cooked bones and can be dangerous to dogs.
 They’re very brittle, especially when cooked, and can easily splinter in your dog’s powerful jaws.
 Instead of a tasty snack, the bones can turn into a mouthful of sharp points that can damage the gums, injure the throat, pierce the gullet, or make it all the way into the stomach to cause havoc there.

 Can Chicken Bones Kill Dogs?